guidedao/lottery-backend/README.md

 }
 ```

-You probably won't need to change anything for your local setup, however you can do that if you want.
+You probably won't need to change anything for setting up locally, however, you can do that if you want.

 ### Running Locally